30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Nostalgic and classic

 Let’s start with the quintessential Christmas color combo.
-Traditional reds and greens together bring back memories of Christmas past, making it also ideal for vintage and retro decorations.
+Traditional reds and greens together bring back memories of Christmas past, making it also ideal for vintage, farmhouse, and retro holiday decor.

 Crimson and Sage.